gboxo/gboxo.github.io/_posts/2024-10-3-Gemma2-Lists.md

+After inspecting the most important features for the multiple layers and components, some conclusion can be drawn:

+- Given a dataset and a metric there exist at least 2 families of features: Features that are important across the whole dataset and features that are important for a subset of the dataset.
+- It's very important to properly weight the evidence provided by the explanations of featuers, given that it's behavior in the dataset distribution might differ slightly.
+- Some of the features, are sensible, such as the short feature or the featuers that activate only on the last element of a list, but one must be careful with the conclusions.

 ### 7. Causal ablation of RS features over the layers

+Once we have a broad idea of the most important features that explain a given metric, we must set-up experiments to empirically test whether or not the features affect in the expected way the behavior we are interested in.

+To this end we performed causal ablation experiments that consisted in setting to 0 the top 5 most important (pos,features) and generating completions.
+This allowed us to investigate whether or not the list ending behavior was maintained.

+*As 10/14, it's my understanding that this type of ablation is not supported in SAELens due to a bug in the JumpReLU implementation* [GitHub Issue](https://github.com/jbloomAus/SAELens/issues/326) *the solution is a one-liner*

+**Method**

+- For a given component and layer SAE. (one-by-one)

+- For each sample, we zero ablate the top-5 (position, features).

+- Then we generate completions (without any other ablation) and recorded key metrics.

+**Metrics**

+- Number of items
+- Shannon Index for Items across a topic
+- Number of tokens
+- Number of repeated Items for each generation

+This metrics are important, because early experiments showed that some ablations resulted in the model not ending the list but entering a loop where it repeated some items over and over again.

 #### Average difference between base and ablation

+After running the ablation experiments for each SAE being studied, the results are the following.

+The following is a tale that reports some statistics for the element-wise difference between the Generation with ablation and the base generation metrics.

+Concretely we report the:
+- Average  S-Index difference across a topic
+- Variance in S-Index difference across a topic
+- Average Number of items difference across a topic
+- Variance in Number of items difference across a topic

 | Feature                | diversity_mean | diversity_variance | n_items_mean | n_items_variance |